 Add parentheses or create a string

-If you select a region and press ( or [, the tool will enclose the selected region with the matching closing parenthesis, ) or ].
+Selecting a region and pressing ( or [ will enclose the selected region with the matching closing parenthesis, ) or ].

-This works for both regular and multi-line strings and with either single or double quotation marks.
+This works for both regular and multi-line strings and also with either single (') or double (") quotation marks.

 You can configure this feature with the